emberjs/website/source/blog/2017-01-23-ember-2-11-released.md

 Ember Data 3.0.
 Until then they will log a deprecation warning to encourage use of the recommended replacement APIs.

 #### Issues with Ember Data Model Fragments

-Due to some internal refactorings Ember Data 2.11 has some compatibility issues with the popular
-[Ember Data Model Fragments](https://www.npmjs.com/package/ember-data-model-fragments) addon.
-If you are using this addon with your Ember Data application it is recommended that you upgrade to
+Due to internal refactoring, Ember Data 2.11 has compatibility issues with older versions of the popular [Ember Data Model Fragments](https://www.npmjs.com/package/ember-data-model-fragments) addon.
+If you are using this addon it is recommended that you upgrade to
-[Ember Data Model Fragments 2.11](https://github.com/lytics/ember-data-model-fragments/pull/227) at the same time you upgrade Ember Data.
+[Ember Data Model Fragments 2.11](https://github.com/lytics/ember-data-model-fragments/pull/227) at the same time as you upgrade Ember Data.

 For more details on the changes in Ember Data 2.11, please review the [Ember Data 2.11.0 release page](https://github.com/emberjs/data/releases/tag/v2.11.0).

 ### Upcoming changes in Ember Data 2.12

-Ember Data 2.12 contains even more performace improvements and is looking to be the fastest ever release of Ember Data.
+Ember Data 2.12 contains further performance improvements, and is looking to be the fastest ever release of Ember Data.

 A new `serializeId()` method has been added to `JSONSerializer`,